Foucault's measurements of the speed of light: 1850 experiment

 The apparatus (Figure 1) involves light passing through slit S, reflecting off a mirror R, and forming an image of the slit on the distant stationary mirror M. The light then passes back to mirror R and is reflected back to the original slit.
 If mirror R is stationary, then the slit image will reform at S.

 However, if the mirror R is rotating, it will have moved slightly in the time it takes for the light to bounce from R to M and back, and the light will be deflected away from the original source by a small angle, forming an image to the side of the slit.

 Foucault measured the differential speed of light through air versus water by using two distant mirrors (Figure 2).
-He placed a 3 meter tube of water before one of them.
+He placed a 3-meter tube of water before one of them.
 The light passing through the slower medium has its image more displaced.
 By partially masking the air-path mirror, Foucault was able to distinguish the two images super-imposed on top of one another.
 He found the speed of light was slower in water than in air.

 This experiment did not determine the absolute speeds of light in water or air, only their relative speeds.
 The rotational speed of the mirror could not be sufficiently accurately measured to determine the absolute speeds of light in water or air.
 With a rotational speed of 600-800 revolutions per second, the displacement was 0.2 to 0.3 mm.

 Guided by similar motivations as his former partner, Foucault in 1850 was more interested in settling the particle-versus-wave debate than in determining an accurate absolute value for the speed of light.
 His experimental results, announced shortly before Fizeau announced his results on the same topic, were viewed as "driving the last nail in the coffin" of Newton's corpuscle theory of light when it showed that light travels more slowly through water than through air.
 Newton had explained refraction as a pull of the medium upon the light, implying an increased speed of light in the medium.
-The corpuscular theory of light went into abeyance, completely overshadowed by wave theory.
+The corpuscular theory of light went into abeyance, completely overshadowed by the wave theory.
 This state of affairs lasted until 1905, when Einstein presented heuristic arguments that under various circumstances, such as when considering the photoelectric effect, light exhibits behaviors indicative of a particle nature.

 For his efforts, Foucault was made chevalier of the Légion d'honneur, and in 1853 was awarded a doctorate from the Sorbonne.